ttarunn/ttarunn/README.md

 # 👋 Hi, I’m @ttarunn

-I'm a **Software Engineer** with 3 years of hands-on experience specializing in **Web Development**.
+I'm a **Software Engineer** with hands-on experience specializing in **Web Development**.
 I am passionate about building web applications that are scalable, efficient, and user-friendly.
 Currently, I'm deepening my knowledge of backend technologies like Node.js, Express.js, and MongoDB.

 ## 💼 Professional Experience
 - **3 years** of experience in web development, focusing on building dynamic and responsive applications.